 Neuhaus Education Center

-The Neuhaus Education Center provides evidence-based training and support to educators and district leaders, both in person and in an online format.
+The Neuhaus Education Center provides training and support to educators and district leaders, both in person and in an online format.
 Neuhaus has provided professional development to teachers in many school districts across Texas, including districts in Dallas, Fort Worth, Houston, Lufkin and Harlingen.
 In addition to in-person training courses, Neuhaus also offers training on many of its programs in an online format.
 Courses are self-paced and include the necessary materials for participants to apply their new knowledge in the classroom.